TheTypoMaster/gray.net.au/posts/passwords-may-be-a-necessary-evil.rst

 password?
 No idea.
 Twitter account?
 Pfft, wouldn't have a clue.
 Flickr account?
 Couldn't tell you.
 They are all randomly generated strings of letters, numbers, and symbols exceeding 20 characters.
 Who the heck can remember that?!
-Better still, how the heck to you crack or guess it either?!
+Better still, how the heck do you crack or guess it either?!
 And that is the entire point :)  Using a password strength checker like "`How Secure Is My Password <https://howsecureismypassword.net>`_" reveals my Facebook password would take "*a desktop PC about 14 duodecillion years to